Arty2/tect/README.md

 -----------------------------------

 ### high priority
-* Style archive / homepage view.
-* Add download related media link and field. ↳
+* Always complete Greek l10n.

 ### low priority
+* Fix visual editor bug.
+* Rethink archive view and work it from scratch.
+* Enable and make use of [Post Formats](http://codex.wordpress.org/Post_Formats)
 * Clean useless code WordPress includes in the header by default.
-* I18n everywhere.
-* Greek l10n.
-* Enable and make use of [Post Formats](http://codex.wordpress.org/Post_Formats)
 * Theme options:
 	* twitter handle
 	* Categories that are displayed in homepage. (default: all)